vadimv/rsp-game-of-life/README.md

 ## Rules

-- Survivals: every cell with two or three neighboring counters survives for the next generation.
+- Survivals.
+Every cell with two or three neighboring counters survives for the next generation.
-- Deaths: each cell with four or more neighbors dies (is removed) from overpopulation.
+- Deaths.
+Each cell with four or more neighbors dies (is removed) from overpopulation.
 Every cell with one neighbor or none dies from isolation.
-- Births: each empty cell adjacent to exactly three neighbors — no more, no fewer — become a birth cell.
+- Births.
+Each empty cell adjacent to exactly three neighbors — no more, no fewer — become a birth cell.